BobRay/UpgradeMODX/core/components/upgrademodx/docs/readme.txt

 Always back up your files and database tables before upgrading.

 This package was inspired by the work of a number of people and I have borrowed some of their code.
 Dmytro Lukianenko (dmi3yy) is the original author of the MODX install script.
-Susan Sottwell, Sharapov, Bumkaka, Inreti, Zaigham Rana, frischnetz, and AgelxNash, also contributed and I'd like to thank all of them for laying the groundwork.
+Susan Sottwell, Sharapov, Bumkaka, Inreti, Zaigham Rana, frischnetz, jako, and AgelxNash, also contributed, and I'd like to thank all of them for their work.